University of St Andrews

 - The Scottish town also offers a variety of cafés, bars, pubs, restaurants, and high street and boutique shops as well as a university museum, the Byre Theatre, an Art Deco cinema, the oldest golf course in the world, and coastal walks.

-- The university is embedded across the town, making walking and cycling the most effective way of travelling.
+- Walking and cycling are the most effective way of travelling.

 - During term-time the university runs a night bus service between the university library, the Students' Association building, and many halls of residence.